Smudge202/smudge202.github.io/_posts/2016-07-06-mytested-aspnetcore-mvc.md

 ### Cost

 We all like to be paid for the hard work we do.
 With the world of collaboration growing, and resources from online services to NuGet packages increasingly made available, it's easy to forget how much work may have gone into a feature we take for granted.
 However, with regards to open source software, I've always been a strong believer in writing for one's self.
-The packages I've published and repositories I've collaborated on have almost always related and contributed to the progress of a project at work, and in rare occaisions where that isn't true, the contributions have been towards projects of my own making, in my own time.
+The packages I've published and repositories I've collaborated on have almost always related and contributed to the progress of a project at work, and in rare occasions where that isn't true, the contributions have been towards projects of my own making, in my own time.

 I don't expect monetary reward to ever come about from any of them; in fact if any such project should become even mildly popular I would be much more grateful for the professional acknowledgment implied.
 The best way for an open source project to drive revenue, in my opinion, is for the industry to become sufficiently enthralled by their experience (and subsequent dependence).
 Such projects may receive donations from grateful enterprises and individuals alike.
 Equally pleasant are opportunities like that of [Jon Channon](https://twitter.com/jchannon), [James Humphries](https://twitter.com/yantrio), and [Andreas Håkansson](https://twitter.com/thecodejunkie) who were recently [sponsored](http://blog.jonathanchannon.com/2016/03/30/vq-communications-funds-coreclr-nancyfx/) to update [NancyFX](http://nancyfx.org/) to _ASP.Net Core_, and I'm sure they are not alone in these sponsorships.